xcart/xc5-manual/en/modules/update_inventory.md

 ---
+lang: en
+layout: article_with_sidebar
+updated_at: '2016-10-16 22:08 +0400'
 identifier: ref_uSIvmuTh
-updated_at: 2016-04-01 00:00
-layout: article_with_sidebar
-lang: en
-title: 'Update inventory'
+title: Update inventory
 version: X-Cart 5.2.13 and higher
 categories:
   - User manual
+published: true
+order: 300
 ---

 Starting with X-Cart version 5.2.13, X-Cart has a full-featured import mode for the updating of existing items, which allows you to update your product information (including the stock quantity, price and other product properties) using the standard X-Cart's "Import" feature - without the need to use the module "Update inventory".
 For more info, see {% link "Updating product properties (price, stock quantity, etc.) via import" ref_OEpBdtQ6 %}.